publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schCXXII/m__us_usc_t16_s460kkk.md

         (3) __Land acquisition__

-            Notwithstanding subsection (h) of this section, the Secretary is authorized to acquire, in partnership with other entities, a less than fee interest in lands at Thompson Island within the recreation area.
+            Notwithstanding subsection (h), the Secretary is authorized to acquire, in partnership with other entities, a less than fee interest in lands at Thompson Island within the recreation area.
 The Secretary may acquire the lands only by donation, purchase with donated or appropriated funds, or by exchange.

     (d) __Administration of recreation area__

         (1) __In general__

             The recreation area shall be administered in partnership by the Secretary, the Commonwealth of Massachusetts, City of Boston and its applicable subdivisions and others in accordance with the provisions of law generally applicable to units of the National Park System, including the Act entitled “An Act to establish a National Park Service, and for other purposes”, approved August 25, 1916 ([39 Stat.
 535][/us/stat/39/535]; [16 U.S.C.
 1][/us/usc/t16/s1], 2, 3, and 4), <sup>\[1\]</sup>  <sup><sup> 1 See References in Text note below. </sup></sup>  and the Act of August 21, 1935 ([49 Stat.
 666][/us/stat/49/666]; [16 U.S.C.
-461–467][/us/usc/t16/s461–467])  <sup>\[1\]</sup>  as amended and supplemented and in accordance with the integrated management plan specified in subsection (f) of this section.
+461–467][/us/usc/t16/s461–467])  <sup>\[1\]</sup>  as amended and supplemented and in accordance with the integrated management plan specified in subsection (f).

         (2) __State and local jurisdiction__